peteamiri/Tutorials/SalesForce/CertNote2.md

 sujatha yarlagadda6/04/2018 4:46 AM
 Hai,
 Thanks for sharing nice information.
-Hope this blog https://mindmajix.com/salesforce-roles-and-certifications may also helpful for you, Please go through it.
+Hope this blog https://mindmajix.com/SalesForce-roles-and-certifications may also helpful for you, Please go through it.

 Reply

 akhilapriya4049/21/2018 4:25 AM
-Nice information thank you,if you want more information please visit our link salesforce Online Training
+Nice information thank you,if you want more information please visit our link SalesForce Online Training

 # Standard and Custom Objects - 18%